 ]]>

-Editor’s note: This is the fourth video in our ongoing series that showcases our in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
+This story is part of our video series showcasing in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.

 For Robert Epstein, the key to a successful Microsoft 365 Copilot demo is relevance.
 It’s about showing your audience something that resonates with their daily tasks and makes them think.